-Abdominal Aneurysms and general guidelines for follow-up - p:

-The normal diameter of the suprarenal abdominal aorta is 3.0 cm and that of the infrarenal is 2.0 cm.
-Aneurysmal dilatation of the infrarenal aorta is defined as diameter \ge 3.0 cm or dilatation of the aorta \ge 1.5x the normal diameter (Khosa, 2013).
-Initial evaluation of AAA is accurately made by ultrasound.
-Ultrasound can detect and size AAA, with the advantage of being relatively inexpensive, noninvasive, and not requiringe iodinate contrast.
-The limitations are that overlying bowel gas can obscure findings and the technique is operator-operator-dependent.
+Abdominal Aneurysms and general guidelines for follow-up - The normal diameter of the suprarenal abdominal aorta is 3.0 cm and that of the infrarenal is 2.0 cm.
+Aneurysmal dilatation of the infrarenal aorta is defined as diameter ≥ 3.0 cm or dilatation of the aorta ≥ 1.5x the normal diameter (Khosa, 2013).2 Elnitial evaluation of AAA can be is accurately made by ultrasound.
+Ultrasound can detect and size AAA, with the advantage of being relatively inexpensive, noninvasive, and not requiring iodinate contrast.
+The limitations are that overlying bowel gas can obscure findings and the technique is operator-dependent. -CTA/MRA are needed only when ultrasound is insufficient or when surgery is planned.